All Episodes

 Go look at the financial regulatory reform bill.

-I mean, I joke about this, but I can't turn on outdoor lights eight months a year on property I own?
+Go look at all of, folks, I mean, I joke about this, but I can't turn on outdoor lights eight months a year on property I own because state and county ordinances, which are multiple, threaten me with fines and imprisonment.

 In a couple years, we're not going to be able to have a Thomas Edison light bulb in our house.

-Anyway, I gotta take a time out.
+Anyway, I got to take a timeout.

-I wish I didn't have to take a time out because I'm on a roll.
+I wish I didn't have to take a timeout because I'm on a roll.